AudioSceneDescriptionFormat/asdf/doc/transform.rst

 applied to the default *position* ``(0, 0, 0)``.

-The ``pos`` attribute contains a space-separated list of two or three coordinate values.
+The ``pos`` attribute contains a space-separated list of two or three coordinate values (in meters).
 If only two values are given, the third one is assumed to be zero.
 For coordinate system conventions, see :doc:`position-orientation`.